pressel/pycles/docs/source/install.rst

 .. _mpi4py: https://pypi.python.org/pypi/mpi4py
 .. _netCDF4: https://pypi.python.org/pypi/netCDF4/

-The instructions for installation of these packages on Mac and Linux systems is given below.
+Instructions for installation of these packages on Mac and Linux systems are given below.

 Building on a Mac
 +++++++++++++++++